 - Check the Enterprise catalogue to find out if an item is available.

 - A list of copies will be displayed when you view the Details of the title you need.
-If a copy is in the Course Collection it will display with the location "Course Collection on the Ground Floor".
+If a copy is in the Course Collection it will display with the location "Course Collection Ground Floor@URS".

 - Take a note of the Call Number from the catalogue.